 The Vanpool program is a commuting option which provides passenger vans to small groups of four to 14 people, allowing them to commute to and from work together.
 Pace estimates to have 319 vans in service by year-end 2022 providing 0.253 million rides.
 Revenue is forecasted to increase in 2022 due to ridership recovery from COVID-19, as well as increased participation in the Vanpool Incentive Program (VIP).
 Expenses are projected to grow 6.4% over 2021 levels primarily due to moderate ridership growth.

-Pace's Vanpool program is comprised of three elements: VIP, Employer Shuttle, and Advantage program.

-The budget for the Vanpool program is summarized in Table 13.
+Pace's Vanpool program is comprised of three elements: VIP, Shuttle program, and Advantage program.
+The Vanpool program budget is summarized in Table 13.